 - While the pause on tourism will have a negative impact specially on the livelihoods of indigenous communities involved in ecotourism, those working in the industry agree it is a necessary step for the longterm and urge the government to consider financial support mechanisms following the pandemic.

-Battling environmental challenges and protests, ecotourism operators in several parts of India, have called for building community resilience as they take stock of losses amid the coronavirus disease (COVID-19) pandemic.
+Battling environmental challenges and protests, ecotourism operators in several parts of India, have called for building community resilience as they take stock of losses amid the novel coronavirus disease (COVID-19) pandemic.

 And even as they learn to adapt to government-imposed temporary lockdowns that have hit their livelihood, a section of ecotourism operators and grassroots conservation workers involved in ecotourism have risen up to the challenge of stopping further spread of the viral disease by conducting awareness campaigns for their local communities.